Why contact lens solutions need a green fix

 Eco-friendly contact solutions may contain fewer harsh preservatives and chemicals.
 With less of these additives, “green” products tend to be tolerated better by sensitive eyes.

-For example, hydrogen peroxide-based (HPB) cleaning systems like Clear Care are considered eco-friendly.
+For example, hydrogen peroxide-based (HPB) cleaning systems are considered eco-friendly.
 This is because they neutralize (break down) into saline, which is gentler on the environment than multipurpose solutions.

 Plus, HPB cleaning systems are preservative-free, so they can help people with sensitive eyes avoid irritation.
 Ask your eye doctor about cleaning your lenses eco-style with an HPB solution system.